Research

 Citation and thesis download

 Ingram, David M.E.
 (2013) Assessment of precision timing and real-time data networks for digital substation automation.
 PhD by Publication, Queensland University of Technology.
-Download the full thesis from QUT e-Prints

 Final Seminar

 Video of my Final Seminar (equivalent to a Thesis Defence at QUT) is available on YouTube.
 This is a 55 minute presentation (including questions) that combines the slide deck and narration.
+The slides are available to download as a PDF.

 Active harmonic filtering